 - Average high: 36 degrees Fahrenheit (2 degrees Celsius)

 - Average low: 26 degrees Fahrenheit (-3 degrees Celsius)

 You can expect rainfall 15 days this month, accumulating a total of 40 millimeters on average each year in December, though some days only see a slight drizzle for a few hours.
 Additionally, much of the month is also overcast, resulting in an average of just one hour of sunshine per day.

 What to Pack

 Pack warm clothing for December travel to Warsaw, and be sure to follow tips for winter dress by using layers to keep you comfortable as you explore Poland's capital city.
 You'll also want to make sure you bring a winter coat; sturdy shoes that are comfortable for walking and waterproof; warm socks, gloves, scarves, and hats; and maybe even thermal leggings or undergarments for an added layer of warmth against the winter chill.
-Due to the likelihood of rain in December, you should also remember to pack an umbrella and raincoat.
-If you plan on doing any shopping at the holiday markets around the city, you should also plan to leave extra room in your luggage for those last-minute Christmas gifts.
+Due to the likelihood of rain in December, remember to pack an umbrella and raincoat.
+If you plan on doing any shopping at the holiday markets around the city, leave extra room in your luggage for those last-minute Christmas gifts.

 December Events in Warsaw